effekt-community/ultimate-tictactoe/README.md

 # Ultimate Tic-Tac-Toe Game

 An advanced version of the classic Tic-Tac-Toe game with a twist.
 The game consists of a 3x3 grid of Tic-Tac-Toe boards, where each move determines the board on which the opponent must play next.
+This implementation features an advanced AI opponent and a polished terminal interface.

 ## Must-have